 Should You Buy A Dodge Charger or Dodge Challenger?

 All in all, both of these vehicles are great cars to own.
-Whether you select the new Dodge Charger or Dodge Challenger, you're in for a great time.
-However, if you like classic muscle cars, you should consider driving the new Dodge Challenger.
+Whether you select the Dodge Charger or Dodge Challenger, you're in for a great time.
+However, if you like classic muscle cars, you should consider driving the Dodge Challenger.
 It has the classic retro Dodge muscle car look that everyone talks about.
-On the other hand, if you're looking for more room and comfort, the new Dodge Charger is the perfect solution.
-While the Dodge Chalenger is slightly faster than the Dodge Charger, there's not much of difference between the two of these vehicles.
+On the other hand, if you're looking for more room and comfort, the Dodge Charger is the perfect solution.
+While the Dodge Challenger is slightly faster than the Dodge Charger, there's not much of difference between the two of these vehicles.
 Therefore, it all comes down to preference.
 We recommend you schedule a free test drive today.

 Make an Inquiry